 Generally athletes who eat a nutrient dense balanced diet with high/moderate carbohydrates, moderate protein and lower fat can meet the energy needs required by their activity.

 However, it becomes more difficult for athletes competing in more demanding activities (1).

 As the frequency and duration increase, the greater amount of carbohydrate needed to replace glycogen stores.
 In these instances, it’s not likely the athlete can eat enough food on a daily basis to maintain energy stores.
 Hence the need for a performance nutrition plan.

-Your body responds best to recovery nutrition consumed within the first 30-90 minutes following activity.
-It takes about 4 hours for carbohydrates to be digested and stored as glycogen in the liver and muscles.
+Your body responds best to recovery when you eat within the first 30-90 minutes following activity.
+It takes about four hours for carbohydrates to be digested and stored as glycogen in the liver and muscles.

 4 Rs-principles for nutrition for recovery

 Nutrient timing is just as essential to refueling as it is for pre game fueling.
 Try to eat or drink carbohydrate rich foods within the first 30 min to 2 hrs after exercise because that is when your muscles are most receptive to refueling.
 An ideal refueling snack or meal includes carbohydrates and protein.

 Additionally, eating a nutrient dense carbohydrate food that contains vitamins and minerals can help reduce inflammation and support your immune system.
 Adding a piece of fruit or juice to your snack or meal is a quick and easy option.

 Athletes who don’t feel like eating anything after exercise should focus on rehydrating with a carbohydrate rich drink like fruit juice, chocolate milk or a smoothie.